 This is usually felt on the bottom of the tongue.
 It is present in coffee and is considered a positive characteristic if it stays within certain parameters.
 It comes from sugar compounds during the roasting process, from burnt wood compounds, and from caffeine.
 It is more evident in Robusta.

-- This sensation is caused by the diminished ability of saliva to lubricate.
+This sensation is caused by the diminished ability of saliva to lubricate.
 It is usually associated with tannin – a strongly bitter taste.
-Sometimes small particles, which taste of dirt, can emphasise these characteristics.
+Sometimes small particles, which taste of dirt, can emphasize these characteristics.

-- This sensation is caused by the reduced ability of saliva to lubricate.
-Substances of tannic origin (poliphenolic acids) are responsible for the degradation of a saliva protein that allows lubrication.
+This sensation is caused by the reduced ability of saliva to lubricate.
+Substances of tannic origin (polyphenolic acids) are responsible for the degradation of a saliva protein that allows lubrication.

-This is directly in proportion with the quantity of microscopic solid substances and it increases with the increase of sweetness and fats.
+This is directly in proportion to the quantity of microscopic solid substances, and it increases with the increase of sweetness and fats.
 It decreases in the presence of bitterness and acidity.
 Smoothness is usually to be found in a rich, creamy espresso.
 It should be full, rich, vivid and fragrant, and the various tastes should be progressively distinguishable to offer tasters a succession of sensations.